minio/docs/source/includes/common-mc-admin-config.rst

    | LZMA                   | ``application/x-xz``       |
    +------------------------+----------------------------+

-   These incompressable files cannot be significantly reduced in size, therefore MinIO will not attempt to compress them.
+   These incompressible files cannot be significantly reduced in size, therefore MinIO will not attempt to compress them.

 .. end-minio-data-compression-mime_types-desc